OSC/ood-documentation/latest/_sources/tutorials/tutorials-interactive-apps/k8s-jupyter.rst.txt

 =========================================

-This tutorial will walk you through creating an interactive Jupyter app that your users will use to launch a `Jupyter Notebook Server`_ in a kubernetes cluster.
+This tutorial will walk you through creating an interactive Jupyter app that your users will use to launch a `Jupyter Notebook Server`_ in a Kubernetes cluster.

 It assumes you have a working understanding of app development already.
-The purpose of this document is to describe how to write apps specifically for a kubernetes cluster, so it skips a lot of important details about app development that may be found in other tutorials like :ref:`app-development-tutorials-interactive-apps-add-jupyter`.
+The purpose of this document is to describe how to write apps specifically for a Kubernetes cluster, so it skips a lot of important details about app development that may be found in other tutorials like :ref:`app-development-tutorials-interactive-apps-add-jupyter`.